-As per the requirement of the Central Government and pursuant to section 148 of theCompanies Act 2013 read with Companies (Cost Records and Audit) Rules 2014 as amendedfrom time to time your company hereby confirms that the provisions of this section is notapplicable hence your company needs not required to appoint cost auditor for the financialyear 2015-16.
+As per the requirement of the Central Government and pursuant to section 148 of theCompanies Act 2013 read with Companies (Cost Records and Audit) Rules 2014 as amendedfrom time to time your company hereby confirms that the provision of this section is notapplicable hence your company needs not required to appoint cost auditor for thefinancial year 2021-22.

 16. Internal Audit and Controls

 Your Company has appointed Mr. Manohar Sharma Chartered Accountant as its InternalAuditor.
 During the year the Company continued to implement their suggestions andrecommendations to improve the control environment.
 Their scope of work includes review ofprocesses for safeguarding the assets of the Company review of operational efficiencyeffectiveness of systems and processes and assessing the internal control strengths inall areas.
 Internal Auditors findings are discussed with the process owners and suitablecorrective actions taken as per the directions of Audit Committee on an ongoing basis toimprove efficiency in operations.